LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users

-There is a wide range of implications of such targeted underperformance.
-For example, OpenAI announced a new ``memory” feature for ChatGPT that essentially stores information about a user across conversations in order to better tailor its responses in future conversations \cite{openai_memory_2024}.
-This new feature risks differentially treating already marginalized groups and exacerbating the effects of biases present in the underlying models.
-Moreover, LLMs have been marketed and praised as tools that will foster more equitable access to information and revolutionize personalized learning, especially in educational contexts \cite{li_personal_2024,chassignol_artificial_2018}.
+There is a wide range of implications of such targeted underperformance in deployed models such as GPT-4 and Claude.
+For example, OpenAI's memory feature in ChatGPT that essentially stores information about a user across conversations in order to better tailor its responses in future conversations \citep{openai_memory_2024}.
+This feature risks differentially treating already marginalized groups and exacerbating the effects of biases present in the underlying models.
+Moreover, LLMs have been marketed and praised as tools that will foster more equitable access to information and revolutionize personalized learning, especially in educational contexts \citep{li_personal_2024,chassignol_artificial_2018}.
 LLMs may exacerbate existing inequities and discrepancies in education by systematically providing misinformation or refusing to answer queries to certain users.
-Moreover, research has shown humans are very prone to overreliance on AI systems \cite{passi_overreliance_2022}.
-Targeted underperformance will reinforce a negative cycle in which the people who may rely on the tool the most will receive subpar, false, or even harmful information.
+Moreover, research has shown humans are very prone to overreliance on AI systems \citep{passi_overreliance_2022}.
+Targeted underperformance threatens to reinforce a negative cycle in which the people who may rely on the tool the most will receive subpar, false, or even harmful information.